Skip to main content

 Curriculum and Didactics

 The IU School of Medicine Radiation Oncology Residency clinical curriculum consists of 40 months of clinical radiation oncology rotations and eight months of electives.
+Up to 12 months of elective/research time can be requested.
 Clinical rotations focus on subsite-specific services and are typically two months in length.
 Six elective months are dedicated to research and two months are dedicated to clinical electives.

 Resident education is multi-faceted and includes resident-led case conferences, formal radiation physics and biology courses, monthly joint conferences with the medical oncology fellows, quarterly department-wide journal clubs, and more.
 All resident education is protected from clinical responsibilities.